 - Without consistent task planning or tracking, priorities shifted aimlessly.
-There was no way to predict what and when would be delivered to users.
+There was no way to predict what and when it would be delivered to users.

-- The top management could not track which team is responsible for which tasks.
+- The top management could not track which team was responsible for which tasks.
 This lack of transparency happened because there were no communication channels between the top management and the teams: no reporting, or any other methods to let them know the current task status or schedule.